menu

 Overview

 Freeville is a tiny village located in the state of New York.
 With a population of 457 people and just one neighborhood, Freeville is the 881st largest community in New York.
-Much of the housing stock in Freeville was built prior to World War II, making it one of the older and more historic villages in the country.
+Freeville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Occupations and Workforce